Haiku.lt

 Legend:

-• Likely OK = EN 16931 format should be accepted
+• Likely OK = EN 16931 format (which Haiku.lt generates) should be accepted

-• Partial = Some formats supported, others coming
+• Partial = Some formats supported, others in development

 • Platform needed = Requires government platform integration not yet available